felifluid/bachelorarbeit/thesis/chapters/background.typ

 = Background
 == GKW
 The _Gyrokinetic Workshop_ (GKW) is a code to simulate and study turbolences of a confined plasma, usually inside of a tokamak @peeters2015[p.1].
 It is written in Fortran 95 and was initially developed at the University of Warwick in 2007 @peeters2015[p.1].
 The code is freely availiable and currently being hosted at https://bitbucket.org/gkw/gkw.
+It works in both linear and non-linear regimes @peeters2015[p.1]

+// ??: linear case
+// GKW solves eigenvalues k_zeta (fourier eigenmodes)
+// eigenvalues are symmetrical
+// as "linear" they do not couple and evolve independently
+// usually only one fourier mode is simulated
+// → fourier coefficient is 2D (psi, s) with k_zeta constant
+// ??: Quelle außer Sophias BA?

+// ??: nonlinear run

 == Hamada coordinates